-3 Overview of the OMG CORBA Event Service
+2 Overview of the OMG CORBA Event Service

-3.1 Background
+2.1 Background

 The standard CORBA operation invocation model supports twoway, oneway, and deferred synchronous interactions between clients and servers.
-The primary strength of the twoway model is its intuitive mapping onto the object->operation() paradigm supported by OO languages like C++ and Java.
+The primary strength of the twoway model is its intuitive mapping onto the object->operation() paradigm supported by OO languages.
 In principle, twoway invocations simplify the development of distributed applications by supporting an implicit request/response protocol that makes remote operation invocations transparent to the client.

-In practice, however, the standard CORBA operation invocation models are too restrictive for real-time applications.
+In practice, however, the standard CORBA operation invocation models is too restrictive for real-time applications.
 In particular, these models lack asynchronous message delivery, do not support timed invocations or group communication, and can lead to excessive polling by clients.
-Moreover, standard oneway invocations are not necessarily reliable and deferred synchronous invocations require the use of the CORBA Dynamic Invocation Interface (DII), which yields excessive overhead for most real-time applications [27].
+Moreover, standard oneway invocations might not implement reliable delivery and deferred synchronous invocations require the use of the CORBA Dynamic Invocation Interface (DII), which yields excessive overhead for most real-time applications [20].